shcaba/SS-DL-tool/README.md

 library(devtools)
 devtools::install_github("shcaba/SSS", build_vignettes = TRUE)

-Load the Shiny library
-library(shiny)

 Running the tool can be accomplished in any of the following ways:
-1) runApp(ENTER HERE USER PATH TO FOLDER CONTAINING THE SS-DL files)
+1) shiny::runApp(ENTER HERE USER PATH TO FOLDER CONTAINING THE SS-DL files)
 2) Open the server.r or ui.r files in RStudio and push the "Run App" button (top rigt corner of the source panel).
 	I recommend using the "Run External" option within the "Run App" button (see small arrow in button to change options)
 3) runGitHub("SS-DL-tool", "shcaba",destdir=mydir) where mydir is the path you chose to obtain results.